crashley1992/Chatty-Cathy/README.md

 **To do**
 - make text clear input area after submitted
 - make overflow of messages scroll rather than push send message box down.
--lock in the ussername
+-lock in the username
--add the ability to upload images/gifs
+-add the ability to upload images/gifs (gifs will be added via giphy api)

  Link to published Static Page: https://crashley1992.github.io/Chatty-Cathy/public/index.html

- **Please note that gitpages will only show static html page, website will not have node.js functionality
+ **Please note that gitpages will only show static html page, website will not have node.js functionality.**